afifhedhly/apricot-s-locus-genotyping/README.md

 - A minimum breadth threshold of 50% was used for allele calling
 - Mapping parameters were optimized to minimize cross-mapping between closely related alleles
 - The pipeline can flag potential novel alleles through incomplete or ambiguous mapping patterns
+- N indicates the number of CPU threads and should be adjusted according to the user’s system